Enalean/tuleap-documentation-en/languages/en/developer-guide/patches.rst

 6. Publish

-When everything is allright, publish the patch ("Publish" button) and set "tuleap-integrators" as reviewers
+When everything is allright, start the review ("Start review" button) and set "tuleap-integrators" as reviewers

 Update a contribution